TheConstructors/QwikStubs/Readme.md

 * Coveralls

 ## Guard and Spork
-To initiate the Spork server, monitored by Guard, you must first type
+To initiate the Spork server, monitored by Guard, you must first type the command

 ```
 bundle exec guard